OmerElmaliach/AP-Email/README.md

 link to jira -
 https://omerelmaliachprivate.atlassian.net/jira/software/projects/AE/summary

+the flow process of our work and SCRUM meeting summaries can all be found under the user story "Manage project process"

 ## Overview

 This project implements a URL filtering system using a Bloom filter.
 The system allows users to add URLs to a blacklist and check if a given URL is potentially blacklisted.
 It leverages the speed and memory efficiency of Bloom filters to quickly determine potential membership in the blacklist.